| |

-the word "zf" in front of the command you use to invoke
+it's as simple as inserting the word "zf" in front of the command you use to invoke your program.

-code and someone else's, it can help you track down errors in third-party
+ZeroFault makes no distinction between your code and someone else's, it could help you locate

-libraries and programs that you depend on.
+errors in third-party libraries and programs that you depend on.

 ZeroFault